 - Bespoke career pathways

 - Plus much more

-- A good understanding of the latest nursing practices
+- Well informed of the Mental Health Act 1983 & the latest nursing practices

-- A commitment to patient recovery in order to effectively monitor, manage & reduce risk
+- Focused on patient recovery to monitor, manage & reduce risk

 Cygnet has been providing a national network of high-quality specialist mental health services for more than 30 years.
 In this role you’ll have the chance to make a real impact on patients, service users & their families.